What are Streams and alerts?

 To view the Stream, click VIEW STREAM in the banner or click its name in the list.

-Now you’ll create a condition that the action will use to determine if it’s safe to deploy.
+Now you’ll create an alert that the action will use to determine if it’s safe to deploy.

 Enter the following:

-- Signal: Select the metric Lightstep should analyze for this condition.
+- Signal: Select the metric Lightstep Observability should analyze for this alert.
 Choose from Latency, Operation rate, or Error percentage.

-- Name: Enter a name for this condition.
+- Name: Enter a name for this alert.

-- Threshold: Create a condition for the metric that should trigger the alert.
+- Threshold: Create a threshold that should trigger the alert.
 Configuration for the threshold depends on the signal you chose.

-- Error Percentage: Lightstep checks every ingested span for the presence of the OpenTelemetry
+- Error Percentage: Lightstep Observability checks every ingested span for the presence of the OpenTelemetry

 Higher values can be useful if you’d like to “smooth” out the data to avoid alerts during brief metric spikes.

-You don’t have to create a destination or a rule because you won’t be using this condition to trigger an alert in a third-party app.
-You can use this same condition to do that if you want.
+You don’t have to create a notification destination because you won’t be using this alert to send a notification to a third-party app.
+You can use this same alert to do that if you want.

 - Streams proactively collect span data based on their query.
 They report on latency, error rate, and operation rate.

-- Conditions set thresholds on a Stream that when crossed, provide a trigger.
+- Alerts set thresholds on a Stream that when crossed, provide a trigger.
 For the Pre-Deploy action, they let you know that it may not be safe to commit your pull request.